-ESF all-through private independent schools (PIS)
+ESF all-through Private Independent Schools (PIS)

 2. Priority for Admission

-Priority for an admissions interview/assessment will be based on the following ranked criteria.
+Priority for an admissions interview/assessment will be based on the following ranked criteria:

-- Corporate Nomination Rights Nominees;
+- Corporate Nomination Rights Nominees

-- The siblings of students already attending an ESF primary or secondary school, private independent school (PIS) or Jockey Club Sarah Roe School;
+- The siblings of students already attending an ESF primary or secondary school, private independent school (PIS) or Jockey Club Sarah Roe School

-- Individual Nomination Rights Nominees;
+- Individual Nomination Rights Nominees

-- Current students requesting internal transfer;
+- Current students requesting internal transfer

-- Other applicants who can benefit from an English-medium education.
+- Other applicants who can benefit from an English-medium education

-* Staff are given priority according to employment terms for ESF or the Private Independent schools.
+* Staff are given priority according to employment terms for ESF or the Private Independent Schools.